When two Irishmen meet the first question asked is usually:

 County Cavan lies inland, but there is no shortage of water within its borders.
 Known as the Lake County, it is home to 365 lakes and the source of Ireland’s largest river.

 The majestic sheer walls of the Cliffs of Moher may be County Clare’s most famous scenic attraction, but when you visit you will be spoiled by a wealth of breath-taking scenery.
+Home to the Burren, a unique limestone karst landscape, this part of Ireland has been inhabited for thousands of years.
+Ennis is the main town of this Munster county.

 County Cork offers tourists a little bit of everything, maybe even a little slice of heaven, with some of the most spectacular scenery in Ireland and even the world.
+Its Atlantic ocean coastline is truly magnificent.

 County Derry is home to the only completely walled city in Ireland, boasts spectacular beaches and coastline to the north, and ruggedly picturesque mountains to the south.

 Located in the northwest corner of the Emerald Isle, Donegal is home to some of the most picturesque scenery in all of Ireland.
+The Irish language is still spoken in the Gaeltacht areas of Donegal.

 County Down is a perfect blend of ancient culture, historical landmarks, heather-clad mountains, woodland parks, rolling hills quilted with patchwork green fields